-- Generated code might be different between two ARM® Compiler releases. - For a feature release, there might be significant code generation differences.
+- Generated code might be different between two Arm Compiler releases. - For a feature release, there might be significant code generation differences.

-The command-line option descriptions and related information in the individual ARM Compiler tools documents describe all the features that ARM Compiler supports.
+The command-line option descriptions and related information in the individual Arm Compiler tools documents describe all the features that Arm Compiler supports.
 Any features not documented are not supported and are used at your own risk.
-You are responsible for making sure that any generated code using community features on page 1-22 is operating correctly.
+You are responsible for making sure that any generated code using community features on page 1-21 is operating correctly.

-3.4 Linker support for creating demand-paged files on page 3-53.7.6 Placement of CMSE veneer sections for a Secure image on page 7-141.

-Chapter 2 Linking Models Supported by armlink on page 2-25.
-Chapter 3 Image Structure and Generation on page 3-33.
-Chapter 4 Linker Optimization Features on page 4-67.
-Chapter 5 Getting Image Details on page 5-83.
-Chapter 6 Accessing and Managing Symbols with armlink on page 6-89.
-Chapter 7 Scatter-loading Features on page 7-106.
-Chapter 9 BPABI Shared Libraries and Executables on page 9-193.
-Chapter 10 Features of the Base Platform Linking Model on page 10-207.
+3.4 Linker support for creating demand-paged files on page 3-51 7.6 Placement of CMSE veneer sections for a Secure image on page 7-141 Related reference Chapter 2 Linking Models Supported by armlink on page 2-25 Chapter 3 Image Structure and Generation on page 3-32 Chapter 4 Linker Optimization Features on page 4-65 Chapter 5 Getting Image Details on page 5-82 Chapter 6 Accessing and Managing Symbols with armlink on page 6-88 Chapter 7 Scatter-loading Features on page 7-105 Chapter 9 BPABI Shared Libraries and Executables on page 9-195 Chapter 10 Features of the Base Platform Linking Model on page 10-209 armlink can accept one or more object files from toolchains that support Arm ELF.